Shopping Small

 While researching fan blocks online, I saw a modern interpretation that looked a lot like a windmill to me.
 Oh, a windmill.
 I just happened to have a pasture waiting for a windmill.

 walkers-pasture-toy-windmillI pieced four fan blocks (paper foundation piecing because they are tiny – 2” blocks) to create the windmill.
 To create the base, I photographed a toy windmill I have as part of my decor (complete with cows on my hutch in the breakfast room) and printed it in various sizes to test the scale.
-Using that photo as a pattern, I painted the windmill base using India ink, appliquéd the fan unit (the windmill) and was ready to quilt.
+Using that photo as a pattern, I painted the windmill base using India ink, appliquéd the fan unit (the windmill) and had my quilt.

 walkers-pasture-cow-closeupThen I remembered “yellow” requirement.
 Yellow, like the sun.
 Got it.
 The photo was taken at sunrise.
 So, a rising sun was appliquéd, then the quilting came into play.
 Green grass, blue wind, and continuous curves in the outer border all were quilted with 100 weight silk thread.
 Now I’m a fan of fans.